cmake-basis/BASIS/doc/standard/template.rst

 BASIS Standardized Templates provide and automate the following steps:

-- Configuration of the build, testing, installation, and packaging
+- Configuration of the build, testing, installation, and packaging.
 - Common directory structure which can be found at :doc:`fhs`.
-- CMake_'s ``CMakeLists.txt`` file setup
+- CMake_'s ``CMakeLists.txt`` file setup.
 - Basic build flags that are required.

 .. _TemplateLayout: